WLRF

-WLVX (107.1 FM) is a radio station that is licensed to Greenville, Pennsylvania.
-It operates twenty-four hours per day, seven days per week at 2,100 watts.
+WLRF (107.1 FM) is a radio station that is licensed to Greenville, Pennsylvania, and broadcasts the K-Love network to communities including Hermitage and Mercer.

-The station is owned by the Educational Media Foundation, which officially received assignment of the licenses of WEXC, WLOA and WGRP from Beacon Broadcasting on December 23, 2010.
-Vilkie Communications assumed control of WLOA and WGRP from Educational Media Foundation on December 15, 2011.

-WLVX is an affiliate of EMF's national non-commercial Adult Contemporary radio network playing Contemporary Christian music.
+It began broadcasting as WGRP-FM in 1965 before changing call signs to WEXC in 1985.
+It operated several secular commercial formats before being acquired in 1998 by Beacon Broadcasting, which programmed a Christian rock format before flipping to hot adult contemporary.
+Beacon sold the station to the Educational Media Foundation, owner of K-Love, in 2010.

 Broadcast history

-WLVX was originally a locally focused voice for the communities of Greenville, Pennsylvania, The Shenango Valley, and Youngstown, Ohio.
-The 107.1 frequency was first registered as WGRP-FM, a sister signal to the then co-owned WGRP 940-AM.
+WLRF was originally a locally focused voice for the communities of Greenville, Pennsylvania, the Shenango Valley, and Youngstown, Ohio.
+The 107.1 frequency was first registered as WGRP-FM, a sister signal to the then co-owned WGRP (940 AM).
 The WEXC calls were first registered for 107.1 on May 16, 1985.

-The first DJ hired on WEXC FM was J. Robert Irvine, (Bob James) until 1986 when he moved to Television at WYTV, WTAE and KDKA until 1992 when he started at WKBN TV Production and News until 1999.
+The first DJ hired on WEXC was J. Robert Irvine, (Bob James) until 1986 when he moved to television at WYTV, WTAE-TV and KDKA-TV until 1992 when he started at WKBN-TV production and news until 1999.
 Later he returned as manager for Beacon Broadcasting between 2000 and 2003.
-On January 7, 2011, soon after the FCC approved the sale of the station to EMF, WLVX became the new call letters for the station.

 The station's final incarnation under Beacon Broadcasting ownership was C-107.1, featuring an adult contemporary format.
 Before adopting the C-107.1 and the Christian rock formats of Freq 107 and Indie 107, the station was known as "Goodtime Oldies WEX-C 107" from 2001 to 2003.
 Prior to this oldies format, it broadcast Christian adult contemporary, and before Beacon Broadcasting's acquisition, it aired mainstream adult contemporary.
 WEXC was an affiliate of the Pittsburgh Pirates Baseball Network.
-The baseball broadcasts have since been moved to WLLF ESPN 96.7 Mercer, PA.
+The baseball broadcasts have since been moved to WLLF.

 In 1998, WEXC and WGRP were sold to Youngstown-based Beacon Broadcasting.
 Beacon's principal owner, Harold Glunt was a steel supply company owner from the surrounding Warren, Ohio area.
 He purchased the stations to further Christian communications in the valley, concurrently, WEXC dropped the oldies format to assume a Christian rock format known as Freq 107 (which was later renamed Indie 107).